-BBB Column: Do homework before signing up with fitness center
+BBB column: Do homework before signing up with fitness center

 If this is your year to take control of your weight and fitness, more power to you.
 Most likely, you’ll need a commitment to exercise regularly.

-Better Business Bureau (BBB) has tips to help you determine which gym or health club is the best place to keep you on track.
+The Better Business Bureau has tips to help you determine which gym or health club is the best place to keep you on track.

 Make sure you’re healthy enough for an exercise program before you start.
 If you haven’t been active for a while, check with your doctor before starting anew.